If you have a baby born at 30 weeks, they will be classed as early preterm.

 But your baby might have other ideas!

-Preterm babies — that’s babies born before becoming full term at 39 weeks — made up only 10% of births in the U.S. in 2019, so it’s pretty rare.
+Preterm babies ‒ that’s babies born before becoming early term at 37 weeks, full term at 39 weekslate term at 41 weeks, or postterm at 42 weeks ‒ made up 10.5% of births in the US in 2021.

 But the idea of having a preemie can be daunting.

 Thankfully, modern medicine practices are progressing all the time to provide better care for premature babies, so even the tiniest of preemies can get the best chance of living long and healthy lives.

 As with all baby-related info, there is a huge range of “normal” outcomes.

 Remember that you and your baby are unique, and use this as a guide to the types of things you might face if your baby decides to arrive early.

 So, what complications might we need to consider, and what’s the survival rate at 30 weeks pregnant?

 Whatever your questions, we’re here to give you all the info you need to know about babies born at 30 weeks.